baconjs/bacon.jquery/README.md

 Use the `npm test` to run all tests.

-Tests include mocha tests under the `test` directory (currently just a placeholder test), and mocha browser tests under the `browsertest` directory.
+Tests include mocha tests under the `test` directory, and mocha browser tests under the `browsertest` directory.
 The test script uses [mocha-phantomjs](http://metaskills.net/mocha-phantomjs/) to run the browser tests headless.

 The browser tests can also be run by opening the